MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-targetdevicefamily.md

 </Dependencies>
 ```

+> [!NOTE]
-**Note**  If the app is targeting a device family other than "Windows.Universal", the "MinVersion" and "MaxVersionTested" must be properly specified for the device family that is targeted.
+> If the app is targeting a device family other than "Windows.Universal", the "MinVersion" and "MaxVersionTested" must be properly specified for the device family that is targeted.

 To target the Xbox device family, set the Name attribute to "Windows.Xbox".
 Note that to target the Xbox device family, the MinVersion must be set to at least 10.0.14393.0.